Saki (manga): Video games

 A mahjong video game was unveiled at the 2009 Tokyo International Anime Fair, and later released on April 22, 2009.
 Gonzo collaborated with Sega in developing the arcade mahjong video game based on the series, and it is based on the MJ4 Ver.C network mahjong game.
 The game includes a Saki Single Mode, where the player can play with Saki characters instead of matching-up with opponents online.
 Another mahjong video game was developed by Alchemist for the PlayStation Portable, and was released in March 2010 in Japan under the name Saki Portable.
 A sequel, Saki Achiga-hen episode of Side-A Portable, was released on August 29, 2013.
 Another sequel, Saki Zenkoku-hen, was released by Kaga Create on September 17, 2015 for PlayStation Vita.
 On December 22, 2016, Entergram re-released the game as Saki Zenkoku-hen Plus, with the latest update folded into it.
+In 2021 and 2022, popular online Mahjong client Mahjong Soul released a two-phase limited time collab allowing you to unlock and play as various characters from the anime.